MBWest/Note-Taking/Skills Enhancement Program/Unix/Questions.md

 2. What is the Active Directory term for a group of IP subnets connected at high speed?
 I.E. co-located at the same physical location? **site**

-3. In cmd.exe, what command can be used to gather information about computers in a domain?
+3. In cmd.exe, what command can be used to gather information about computers in a domain? **dsquery computer**

 4. What Powershell cmdlet can be used to add an Active Directory user? **New-ADUser**